eflautt/ga-data-science/lessons/lesson-1/readme.md

 - What should I disclose to stakeholders as part of your analysis?
 - Concrete steps for testing evaluating the effectiveness of your presen

-##### Iteration / visualization
+##### A Note About Iteration
-It is important to practice your presentation.
-Find out what questions people have and refine your presentation to clarify any confusing points.
-A key factor in this is understanding your audience.
-You may have vastly different presentations for fellow data scientist than you would for executives who are trying to make a business decision.
+Iteration is an important part of the Data Science Workflow.
+At every point in the process, you may find yourself repeating or going back and re-doing elements in order to better understand your data, clarify your model, and refine your presentation.

+For example, after presenting your findings, you may want to:

 - Identify follow up problems and questions for future analysis
 - Create a visually effective summary / report